-- (a) Taxpayers required to use this rule's apportionment method may report their taxable income based on their apportionable income for the reporting period multiplied by the receipts factor for the most recent calendar year the taxpayer has available. - (b) If a taxpayer does not calculate its taxable income using (a) of this subsection, the taxpayer must use actual current calendar year information. - (602) Reconciliation.
-Regardless of how a taxpayer reports its taxable income under subsection (601)(a) or (b) of this rule, ((when the)) a taxpayer ((has the information)) that has reportable apportionable income must file a reconciliation to determine the receipts factor for an entire calendar year((, it must file a)) by October 31st of the following year.
+(a) Taxpayers required to use this rule's apportionment method may report their taxable income based on their apportionable income for the reporting period multiplied by the receipts factor for the most recent calendar year the taxpayer has available.

+- (b) If a taxpayer does not calculate its taxable income using (a) of this subsection, the taxpayer must use actual current calendar year information. - (602) Reconciliation.
+Regardless of how a taxpayer reports its taxable income under subsection (601)(a) or (b) of this rule, ((when $\frac{\text{the}}{\text{o}}$)) $\underline{\text{a}}$ taxpayer (($\frac{\text{has the information}}{\text{o}}$)) $\frac{\text{that has reportable appor-}}{\text{o}}$ tionable income must file a reconciliation to determine the receipts factor for an entire calendar year((, it must file a)) by October 31st of the following year.
 If the date for filing falls on a Saturday, Sunday, or legal holiday, the reconciliation will be considered timely if filed on the next business day.
-The reconciliation filing must be on the department's annual reconciliation of apportionable income form.
+The reconciliation filing must be on the department's "annual reconciliation of apportionable income" form.
 The reconciliation ((and)) may result in the taxpayer either ((obtain)) obtaining a refund or ((pay)) paying any additional tax due. ((The reconciliation must be filed on a form approved by the department.))
 In either event (refund or additional taxes due), interest will apply in a manner consistent with tax assessments.
-If the reconciliation is completed ((prior to)) and all additional tax has been paid by the October 31st ((of the following year)) due date, no penalties will apply to any additional tax that may be due.
+If the reconciliation is completed ((prior to)) and any additional tax shown on the reconciliation has been paid by the October 31st ((of the following year)) due date, no penalties will apply to ((any)) the additional tax ((that may be due)) shown on the reconciliation.